Its-Ashif/todo-list-using-rest-api/README.md

 ## Introduction

-Todo app is a flutter application that enable you to input tasks for better management for your day to day life.
+Todo app is a flutter application that enable you to input tasks for better management for your day to day life.<br>
 You can utilize this app to improve your time more efficiently.

 ## Features